Taking your DragonRam Labradoodle Puppy Home

 - reviewing the dam and sire’s health screeing results; and

 - going throgh the DragonRam Doodles Puppy Care Manual.

 Then we also show you the puppy’s goodie-bag, whtich contains two toys, a sample of dry and tinned food, a ball, some poop bags, a four-foot leash (the puppy will already be weatring a collar), and a blanket with the smells of home.

 Finally - good-bye photo time, and off you go!

 You will need to take your Australian Labradoodle puppy to a vet within three business days of picking it up, so set a baseline for the health guarantee, and send us a Certificate of Health from your vet within two weeks of this visit.
 And we always want to hear how pup is settling in and get periodic updates and photos!!

-If you live in or near Ottawa, we will send you info about our more-or-less monthly DragonRam Doodle Romps, where lots of our former Australian Labradoodle pups and their families come and take a walk through their home neighbourhood together.
+If you live in or near Ottawa, we will send you info about our DragonRam Doodle Romps, where lots of our former Australian Labradoodle pups and their families come and and play together.
 We love to see all our pups there!
-For several years we have been having a December holiday social -romp at an indoor dog training facility, so we can all enjoy each other’s company without worrying about the weather.
+For several years we have a winter social and Romp at a local indoor dog-training facility, so we can all enjoy each other’s company without worrying about the weather.
 The Labradoodles love it, and the people do too!